Printing Terms

 Vegetable-based

-Ink and ink using vegetable oil, rather than petroleum solvents, as the vehicle for carrying pigment.
+Inks using vegetable oil, rather than petroleum solvents, as the vehicle for carrying pigment.
 Vegetable ink colors tend to be more vibrant than petroleum-based inks, but may take longer to dry.
-This book, Words on Paper, is printed with soy- based ink, a type of vegetable-based ink.
-See also ink, petroleum-based ink
+See also ink, petroleum-based ink.

 Vellum